Can You Have Two Mortgages at the Same Time?

 Either way, the outcome is broadly the same: they assume you may have to support both mortgages at once, and they stress test accordingly.
 The online calculators can be a helpful sense check, but they tend to be optimistic because they don’t always model the overlap in the way a full application does.

-If your property isn’t on the market yet, many lenders will still consider a purchase of a new property, but they often want reassurance around timing.
+If your property isn’t on the market yet, many lenders will still consider a purchase, but they often want reassurance around timing.

-Some lenders will only proceed if there is a clear plan to sell the original property and may add conditions, such as evidence the property is marketed, or even a requirement for simultaneous completion if affordability is tight.
+Some will only proceed if there is a clear plan to sell and may add conditions, such as evidence the property is marketed, or a requirement for simultaneous completion if affordability is tight.
 Where affordability is strong, they can be more relaxed, but it’s still lender-dependent.

 Also, if you raise the borrowing and then immediately sell, you’ll want to avoid products with early repayment charges.
 That points towards no-ERC trackers or short fixed rates with low/no ERCs, depending on what’s available at the time.

-Your thinking is reasonable: an interest-only mortgage can reduce the monthly cost during the overlap, and at 75% LTV it may be easier to find interest-only options than at higher LTVs.
+Your thinking is reasonable: interest-only can reduce the monthly cost during the overlap, and at 75% LTV it may be easier to find interest-only options than at higher LTVs.

 But lenders won’t allow interest-only purely because it “feels cheaper” month to month.
 They will still want an acceptable repayment strategy for the interest-only portion.
 In an overlap scenario, that strategy is usually the sale of the existing property, but the lender will want that to be credible and time-bound.